harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/alcoholism/mast-vs-assist.md

-To comprehensively compare and analyze MAST vs ASSIST, Harmony invites psychologists to upload the appropriate instruments into its user-friendly web interface.
+To comprehensively compare and analyse MAST vs ASSIST, Harmony invites psychologists to upload the appropriate instruments into its user-friendly web interface.
 By significantly reducing the time and effort required in the harmonisation process, Harmony allows researchers to focus on the more critical aspects of their work — interpreting results and discovering insights in comparative studies like MAST vs ASSIST.